turingschool/backend-curriculum-site/module1/projects/black_thursday/rubric.md

 * **3** Every method is tested at both the unit and integration level. git history demonstrates students are writing tests before implementation code.

-* **2** Every method is not tested. git history demonstrates students are writing tests before implementation code.
+* **2** Every method is not tested. git history does not demonstrate students are writing tests before implementation code.

 * **1** Less than half of the methods in any given class are untested or have tests that don't verify expected behavior.